costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 categories: coding
 ---

-These are the last keystrokes on my corporate's MacBook Pro.
+These are the last keystrokes on my corporate MacBook Pro.
 Next week i will move to another company, another city, another life.

 I started my career back in 1998, with an internship as a web designer within a small agency.
 At the beginning we were few people, just the stakeholders and me.